yugr/rust-slides/materials/materials.md

   * Solution: `BufReader` is still slow (2x slower than Python) so read-at-once (`from_slice`) is suggested
   * More materials:
     + no more relevant links
+- Fast I/O in Rust: https://users.rust-lang.org/t/fast-i-o-in-rust/61714
+  * Assignee: yugr
+  * Status: DONE (15m)
+  * Discusses issues with Rust IO:
+    + stdout is line-buffered even for non-terminal devices (also mentions already seen issues/PRs on this)
+    + should use stream locking + `BufRead::read_line`
+  * More materials:
+    + no new links

 # Manual optimizations